dgpost.transform package

 For the fitting an equivalent circuit is needed, defined as a

-.
+str.
+The circuit may be composed of multiple circuit elements.
+To combine elements in a series a dash (-) is used.
+Elements in parallel are wrapped byp( , ).
 An element is defined by an identifier (usually letters) followed by a digit.
-Already implemented elements are located in thecircuit_utils.circuit_components
+Already implemented elements are located in thecircuit_utils.circuit_componentsmodule:Name

 Symbol